 No need to register.
 Just turn up!

-Held all year round (except December and January) on the third Saturday of the month from 10am-11am in Cambridge Library if COVID-19 settings allow.
+Held all year round (except December and January) on the third Saturday of the month from 10am-11am in Cambridge Library.

-Held during term time on Tuesdays 3.30-4.30pm in the Te Awamutu Library Community Room if COVID-19 settings allow.
+Held during term time on Tuesdays 3.30-4.30pm in the Te Awamutu Library Community Room.

 All children aged 5-12 are welcome to join in.
 Registration is not required at present, but parents must sign children in and out of each session.
 Sessions are held in term time.